 Most tags or labels will also specify the USDA zone to which the plant is hardy.
 So if it says Zone 7 or 8, there’s a pretty good chance it can endure our cold, at least in a protected spot.
 If it says Zone 9 or 10, then you can assume that this plant will not survive outside through the Pacific Northwest winter.

 Again, read the plant label.
 If the tag says “Keep evenly moist”, then the plant will do best with regular watering which may mean watering every day or every other couple of days.

 The frequency of watering will vary depending on the size of container, the type of soil the plant is growing in, if the plant is placed in a windy location, or if the sun is beating down on the plant all day.

 Since the tropical plants have a short season of interest in our neck of the woods, feed them well to make the most of their display.
 Since granular slow-release fertilizers take time for nutrients to become available we recommend using a liquid fertilizer for immediate availability.

-For bold leafy green plants the liquid fertilizer G&B Organics High Growth is a good choice; whereas for the bloomers you’d want to choose the G&B Organics High Bloome.
+For bold leafy green plants the liquid fertilizer G&B Organics High Growth is a good choice; whereas for the bloomers you’d want to choose a product made for flowering plants.
 Read our article about using liquid fertilizers to learn more.